Or convert from a string with base 2.

 (1, 2) (6, 7)

-member function that returns a new 3-vector that's the sum of the vector with another given as an argument, so you can use the +
+__init__ member function to take values for x, y & z, with their default values being zero.__add__ member function that returns a new 3-vector that's the sum of the vector with another given as an argument, so you can use the + operator on instances of your class.+ operator on instances of your class.class ThreeVector :

 '''A three component vector.'''